 11. Offering feedback on a presentation

 Mentors should attend a presentation where they can see their mentees in action.
 Afterward, they can provide feedback and coaching.
-This is a great opportunity for the mentor to see how their mentee operates daily.
+This is one of those mentoring program ideas that allow mentors to see their mentee in action.
 For sponsorship pairings, the adviser may recommend their protege for a presentation.

 12. Meeting with another mentor-mentee pair